A Tool Bottleneck Framework for Clinically-Informed and Interpretable Medical Image Understanding: Baseline Details

 \begin{itemize} \item \textbf{MedGemma Zero-Shot.} We evaluate MedGemma in a zero-shot setting using text prompts.
 We prompt MedGemma to return the predicted binary label, as well as a probability score $[0,1]$ for each prediction, in order to report Accuracy and AUC.
 This baseline represents the performance of a general-purpose medical VLM.
 Similar to \frameworkabbr{}, it can integrate domain knowledge and operate across modalities.
 However, unlike \frameworkabbr{}, it is not explicitly interpretable or trainable, as its reasoning process is opaque and not intervenable, and its outputs cannot be decomposed into verifiable, tool-level predictions.

 \item {\textbf{MedGemma w/ Tool Prompts}.} We evaluate a tool-use variant of MedGemma that operates in a two-turn, zero-shot fashion using our toolbox $\mathcal{T}$.
 In the first turn, we prompt MedGemma as a tool selector detailed in Section~\ref{sec:vlm}, with the full prompts listed in Appendix~\ref{app:vlm_prompting}.
 The outputs of the selected tools are then rasterized into spatial map images and then passed as input to MedGemma in a second turn as additional visual inputs, along with the original image and task to obtain the final predicted label probability scores.
 We do not fine-tune the model on any task labels.
-This baseline represents a medical VLM that can both select and utilize the same tools used by \frameworkabbr{}.

-\item {\textbf{VisProg}.} We evaluate VisProg~\cite{gupta2023visual}, a tool-use system that answers visual questions by composing executable programs, which access tools from our toolbox $\mathcal{T}$.
+This baseline represents a medical VLM that can both select and utilize the same tools used by \frameworkabbr{}. \item \textbf{Gemma Zero-Shot.} We evaluate Gemma 3 in the same way as MedGemma Zero-Shot.
+This baseline represents the performance of a general VLM. \item {\textbf{Gemma w/ Tool Prompts}.} We evaluate a tool-use variant of Gemma 3 in the same way as MedGemma w/ Tool Prompts.
+This baseline represents a general VLM that can both select and utilize the same tools used by \frameworkabbr{}. \item {\textbf{VisProg}.} We evaluate VisProg~\cite{gupta2023visual}, a tool-use system that answers visual questions by composing executable programs, which access tools from our toolbox $\mathcal{T}$.
 For all tasks, we enable VisProg to utilize the tools specific for the given modality.
 We prompt it to return both a binary classification as well as a predicted probability to compute Accuracy and AUC.
 However, we found that VisProg fails to give outputs that are not binary, even when specifically prompted to do so.
 Thus, to compute AUC, we map the binary prediction to $\{0, 1\}$ to obtain probabilities.
 For both datasets, we do not fine-tune the code generation VLM or the VQA (BLIP) VLM on our data.
 This baseline therefore reflects the performance of a code-generation tool-use model that performs text-based compositional reasoning while explicitly leveraging the same toolbox used by our TBF.

 \item \textbf{EfficientNet.} For comparison with a standard CNN, we use the EfficientNet-B0 architecture~\cite{tan2019efficientnet}, which is a black-box baseline trained directly on raw images, without any tool inputs.
 Images are resized to match the \frameworkabbr{} input resolution ($96 \times 96$ for Camelyon17 and $224 \times 224$ for ISIC), and we use the same optimizer configuration as for \frameworkabbr{}.